Jaycode88/veg-centric-msp3/README.md

 - Visual Interest: The pale goldenrod color adds a touch of warmth and visual interest to the design, breaking up the monotony of an all-white interface and creating focal points for important content.

 - Subtle Elegance: The muted golden-yellow hue of the cards conveys a sense of understated elegance and sophistication, enhancing the overall aesthetic appeal.

-- Information Hierarchy: We use pale goldenrod cards to highlight specific sections or content, helping users quickly identify and engage with key information.

 - ## Typography
  #### Font Choices